Physics Enhanced Deep Surrogates for the Phonon Boltzmann Transport Equation: Results

 \subsection{Predictive Performance and Data Efficiency}

-We compared a vanilla MLP, PEDS and 4 models ensembles of these two architectures on a training dataset of randomly sampled geometry-conductivity pairs.
-The validation set and test set are composed of 1000 pairs, also randomly sampled.
+We compared a vanilla MLP, PEDS, and 4-model ensembles of both architectures.
+The training dataset was generated by randomly sampling binary 25-dimensional parametrizations and running the \texttt{openbte} mode-resolved steady-state solver on the resulting geometries; In our base experiment the training dataset was chosen to be 1000 pairs.
+Similarly, the validation and test sets each consist of 1000 randomly sampled pairs.
+No preprocessing was applied to the inputs or outputs beyond what is described below.
 We trained for 1000 epochs with an ADAM optimizer and a cosine schedule with maximum learning rate of $5 \cdot 10^{-3}$ and a minimum of $5 \cdot 10^{-4}$.
 PEDS architecture was chosen to be relatively small with 2 fully-connected hidden layers of size 64 and a resolution of 1 (5x5 grid).
 Consistently with previous work~\cite{Pestourie_Mroueh_Rackauckas_Das_Johnson}, smaller resolutions seemed not to yield any improvement in terms of accuracy.
 All activation functions are ReLU, except for the final hard-tanh layer, which constrains the output to the range $[0,\kappa_{\text{bulk}}]$.
 All model parameters were initialized using Xavier-normal initialization.
 The learnable parameter $w_\theta(x)$ controlling the geometries linear combination is the output of a fully connected perceptron with a sigmoid activation and Kaiming initialization~\cite{he2015delving}.
 The MLP baseline architecture was chosen to resemble PEDS', having an additional layer to match the number of parameters.
 Other number of layers, activation functions and initializations were tested before converging to these architectural choices.
 The training was parallelized and performed on 4 CPU cores.
 For completeness, we also included the performance of a Gaussian Process (GP) in our comparison.
 GPs are a widely used Bayesian approach for regression tasks~\cite{rasmussen2006gaussian}.
 Their flexibility and strong performance in low-data regimes make them a standard benchmark in surrogate modeling and scientific machine learning.
 We experimented with both RBF and Matern kernels, classic choices for modeling smooth and moderately rough functions respectively~\cite{rasmussen2006gaussian}.
 A Matern kernel with learned length scale and smoothness parameter, combined with epistemic white noise with inferred intensity yielded the best predictive accuracy.

 To evaluate data efficiency, the experimental setup was kept fixed while varying the training dataset size.
 Uncertainty was quantified using a deep ensemble of four PEDS models paired with a MLP model for log-variance, all trained with the negative log-likelihood loss from Sec~\ref{sec:NLL}.
 The most relevant results are reported in panel (a) of figure \ref{fig:data-efficiency} and in table \ref{tab:test_error_table_AL_1}, while more extensive results are available in the Appendix.
 We compare fractional errors obtained by selecting a fixed number of data points through active learning. \\